PyLink/PyLink/README.md

 **When upgrading between major versions, remember to read the [release notes](RELNOTES.md) for any breaking changes!**

 Please report any bugs you find to the [issue tracker](https://github.com/jlu5/PyLink/issues).
-Pull requests are open if you'd like to contribute, though new stuff generally goes to the **devel** branch.
+Pull requests are likewise welcome.

 There is also an IRC channel available: `#pylink @ irc.libera.chat`